-Vijay Deverakonda Complains Against A Fan For Making Fake Profile And Asking S*xual Favours
+Vijay Deverakonda Complains Against A Fan For Making Fake Profile And Asking For S*xual Favours

 Vijay Deverakonda has a crazy fan following.
 The actor has always been receiving love from fans for his good looks and acting.
 However, some fans take their craziness to another level and Vijay has faced the same issue recently.

 A fan of Vijay Deverakonda reportedly created a fake profile with the actor's name on Facebook.
 He started with Vijay's female fans.
 But this didn't stop here.
-The miscreant also started asking s*xual favours from young girls.
+The miscreant also started asking for s*xual favours from young girls.

 After learning about this miscreant fan, Vijay Deverakonda asked his assistant Govind to chat with him as female.
 Govind introduced himself as a girl named Hema, and trapped in Vijay's plan, the culprit started sending love signals to him.